Courtesy of Rich Health Kwik-Stop

 To make this regular grooming habit less stressful, familiarize yourself with your pet’s feet.
 Hold them and touch them regularly so that your pet is comfortable with you touching their feet and nails.
 Most pets are sensitive in that region.
 Grabbing and holding tightly to the foot is objectionable and painful - much like someone grabbing your hand like a handshake and then squeezing your knuckles together.
 It is best to grasp the leg firmly at the first joint instead of just the foot.

 Gently rub the feet, spread the toes, look at the nails but don't clip the nails at first.
 Then familiarize your pet with the clippers.
 Let him see them, smell them, rub his body with them and touch his feet with them.
-If you are careful with your clippers or if you use the QuickFinder® safety clippers he will never experience pain.
+If you are careful with your clippers or if you use the QuickFinder® safety clippers he should never experience pain.

 Trimming your pet’s nails is one of the regular home grooming tasks that helps to keep your pet healthy and active.
 As with most grooming tasks, rewarding your pet for positive behavior is an important part in your pet’s acceptance of the activity.
 It’s always best when your pet can associate the attention you lavish on him or her with a positive, happy memory.
 Learning the tricks to proper nail trimming, training your pet with positive feedback, and showing patience and love will make the time you spend together a reward in itself.